 - note the different values being shown for the custom field - issue details page shows the configured default, while the issue list shows the field as unset (empty).

 - When filtering the issue list for the field's value (or simply looking at the database) it turns out that the field is indeed unset (neither filtering for the field being 'yes' or 'no' turns up the issue).
 So clearly the details view is lying about the field's true value by replacing unset with the configured default.

 I think this also applies to other field formats, not just booleans.

 Imho the default value for unset custom fields (where no corresponding custom_value record exists) should only be preset in the edit form, but not when merely showing the issue details.
 I came up with a patch that checks if there is actually any custom value present in the database for the given field before calling

 show_value, but to be honest I'm not very happy with that.

-#5 Updated by Mischa The Evil 11 months ago
+#5 Updated by Mischa The Evil about 1 year ago